 Able Foundation aims to:

-- To provide in the interests of social welfare facilities for recreation or other leisure time occupation for the beneficiaries, so as to help relieve their social isolation and exclusion, and improve their conditions of life.
+- To provide in the interests of social welfare facilities for recreation or other leisure time occupation for the beneficiaries, so as to help relieve their social isolation and exclusion, and improve

 - To provide in the interests of social welfare places in supported housing for the beneficiaries so that their disabilities may be relieved and their condition of life improved.